 Bilingual BA in French and German, University of Alberta, Canada 1992; California Multiple Subject Teaching Credential, CSU Chico 2001; Waldorf Teacher Education Diploma, Rudolf Steiner College 2015.
 Upon earning a degree Cheryl spent her days teaching English in Japan and traveling throughout India, Thailand and California.
-In California she met her husband, Michael, of 23 years, and here they settled and eventually grew into a family of five.
-Her children, Emma and Quinn are Blue Oak alumni, Margareta is a Blue Oak Student.
+In California she met her husband, Michael, and here they settled and eventually grew into a family of five.
+Her children, Emma and Quinn are Blue Oak alumni, and Margareta is a Blue Oak Student.
 While in the credential program, Cheryl discovered the wisdom of Waldorf education, and has been committed to this movement since.
-She came to Blue Oak as a substitute teacher, Kindergarten Aide, After-school care provider, and dedicated parent, soon after taking her own Kindergarten class.
-In her eleventh year in the Kindergarten, Cheryl is passionate about preserving the magic and wonder of childhood, and strives to bring love, warmth, beauty and joy to her children and the program.
+She came to Blue Oak in 2003 as a substitute teacher, Kindergarten Aide, After-school care provider, and dedicated parent, and soon after took her own Kindergarten class.
+In the Kindergarten, Cheryl is passionate about preserving the magic and wonder of childhood, and strives to bring love, warmth, beauty and joy to her children and the program.
 Cheryl enjoys spending time in nature and her rose garden, camping, yoga, singing, and visiting family in Canada and Costa Rica.
 (Joined BOCS 2003)

 BA in English Education, BA in Linguistics, TESOL Certification, CSU Chico 2009; California Multiple Subject Teaching Credential, CSU Chico 2010; Waldorf Teacher Education Diploma, Rudolf Steiner College 2015; Masters in Education, Rudolf Steiner College, 2016.
-Jennifer discovered Waldorf education while working at a summer camp in college and found her calling.
-After studying abroad in the medieval hilltown, Viterbo, Italy, and student teaching at Blue Oak, she took her first class from 3rd grade to 8th grade graduation in 2016.
-She has taught her second class 1st through 5th grade.
-Jennifer has a special love for the Humanities and helping children heal.
-She finds freedom in lap pools and traveling with her son Adrien (9) She takes great joy in mentoring new teachers and helping to foster the excellence and wonder of Waldorf education in our Chico community.
+Ms. Jennifer discovered Waldorf education while working at a summer camp in college where the redwoods meet the ocean.
+After studying abroad in a medieval hilltown in Italy, and student teaching here at Blue Oak School, she taught her first class for 6 years- from 3rd grade to 8th grade graduation in 2016.
+She taught her second class for 5 years - from 1st to 5th grade.
+Ms. Jennifer began her third journey through the grades with the rising 1st grade in 2021.
+She has a special love for the Humanities, fostering magic/beauty, and helping children heal.
+She enjoys choir, athletics, hardcover books, architectural design, and traveling.
+Ms. Jennifer’s son Adrien is in Ms. Sheila’s class and loves to play football, rugby, and the violin.
 (Joined BOCS 2010)

 Kate received a BA in Liberal Studies with an Art Concentration at Cal State Northridge, and later went on to receive a Multiple Subject Teaching Credential from Cal State Channel Islands, and a Waldorf Teacher Education Diploma from Rudolf Steiner College.
 Before settling into her career as a classroom teacher, Kate taught Environmental Education in the Outdoor School setting for eight years, and taught at a play-based preschool for four years.
 Kate has completed a full trip through the grades with her first class and is currently in her first year with her second class.
 Kate is a mother to Odin, who will be entering TK at Blue Oak next year.
 She loves to sing, play with her dogs, ride her bike, and eat happy vegan goodness!
 She is also obsessed with plants!
 (Joined BOCS 2011)